clemak27/homelab/README.md

 applies them to the cluster.

 Storage and backups are managed with [longhorn](https://github.com/longhorn/longhorn).
-Secrets are handled using [helm-secrets](https://github.com/jkroepke/helm-secrets).
+Secrets are handled using [ksops](https://github.com/viaduct-ai/kustomize-sops).

 ### other

-[Sops](https://github.com/mozilla/sops) is used for secrets, both with helm-secrets and [nix-sops](https://github.com/Mic92/sops-nix)
+[Sops](https://github.com/mozilla/sops) is used for secrets, both with ksops and [nix-sops](https://github.com/Mic92/sops-nix)

 [Renovate](https://github.com/renovatebot/renovate) automatically
 creates pull requests for updating dependencies.